normakster/meal-tracker-mern/docs/Epics/epic_1_Process_Groceries.md

 # Process Groceries

 ## Epic
-As a User, I want add my groceries to my panty.
+As a User, I want to add my groceries to my panty.

 ## User Stories
 As a User, I want: